Investment Banker

 Im separating from the military and intend to go to school to eventually become a Investment Banking Analyst.
 Any tips and/or suggestions?

-Asked by Antoine over 10 years ago
+Asked by Antoine almost 11 years ago

 Interestingly enough, there were a handful of ex-military analysts in my class.
 And as you might imagine, most were great analysts because they could handle the workload without complaint.
 That said, most were from top schools (West Point, etc.), so I'm sure that played a part in their recruitment.
 I'm not sure what school/program you're coming from, but as with any applicant, a concentration in finance, business, engineering, and/or computer science will increase your chances.
 I'd also recommend tracking down current bankers who went through the same military program as you – I can't imagine they wouldn't at least put your resume in the right hands.